Vaghela dynasty: Virama

+History

 As sovereigns

 During the reign of Bhima II, the Vaghelas became the de facto rulers of the Chaulukya kingdom.
-Inscriptions at Girnar suggest that by 1231 CE (1288 VS), Lavanaprasada had assumed the title Maharajadhiraja ("king of great kings"), and his son Viradhavala had assumed the title Maharaja ("great king").
+Inscriptions at Girnar suggest that by 1231 CE (1288 VS), Lavanaprasada had assumed the title ‘’Maharajadhiraja’’ (“king of great kings”), and his son Viradhavala had assumed the title ‘’Maharaja’’ (“great king”).
 However, the Vaghelas continued to nominally acknowledge Bhima and his successor Tribhuvanapala as their overlords.

-Viradhavala's son Visaladeva ascended the throne of Gujarat sometime around 1244 CE.
+Viradhavala’s son Visaladeva ascended the throne of Gujarat sometime around 1244 CE.
 How he usurped the power is uncertain: it is possible the last Chaulukya king Tribhuvanapala died heirless or was defeated by Visaladeva.
 Visaladeva invaded Malwa, which had been weakened because of invasions from the Delhi Sultanate.
 He met with little resistance in Malwa, and defeated the Paramara king Jaitugideva.
 Visaladeva also defeated a ruler of Mewar, possibly the Guhila king Tejasimha.
 He repulsed some invasions from south, by the Yadavas of Devagiri.
 However, later, he suffered setbacks against successive Yadava kings.
 Possibly as a move against the Yadavas, he forged a matrimonial alliance with the Hoysalas, who were the southern neighbours of the Yadavas.

-Visaladeva's successor Arjunadeva ascended the throne around 1262 CE.
+Visaladeva’s successor Arjunadeva ascended the throne around 1262 CE.
 Not much is known about the incidents of his reign, except that he suffered a defeat against the Yadavas.
 His elder son Rama succeeded him, and ruled for a few months.
 Subsequently, his younger son Sarangadeva ascended the throne.

 Sarangadeva defeated the Paramaras and the Yadavas.
 According to Vaghela records, sometime in or before 1285 CE, he repulsed an invasion by the Turushkas (Turkic people).
-Modern historians variously identify these Turushkas as Mongol raiders or Balban's forces.
+Modern historians variously identify these Turushkas as Mongol raiders or Balban’s forces.
 Sarangadeva also sent an expedition against the Jethva chief Bhanu.